eyashiro/eyashiro.github.io/pages/careers-after-phd.md

 * Working in the academic service sector?
 * Working as an independent scientific contractor / freelance scientist?

+If these paths spark your curiosity, I’d love to help you explore them!

+While many know the traditional routes (professorship, clinical work, or industry jobs), few have deep, firsthand experience with alternative career paths for highly skilled STEM professionals.

+I’ve spent years navigating in non-mainstream roles, and I’m here to share what I’ve learned so you can save time and focus on your next step.
+I look forward to hearing from you!

 <br >
 ### Schedule a one-on-one meeting!
 <br />
+Come with your questions!

 Please read and agree to the disclaimer part further below before you book!